All Episodes

 And this is sort of an update on where we're at, where things are standing now.

-Also a test of some new equipment here for our video.
+Also, a test of some new equipment here for our video.

 Lighting might not be the best.

-Anyway, right here we've got a one of our rudders that I've crafted out of foil and fiberglass and resin.
+Anyway, right here we've got one of our rudders that I've crafted out of foil and fiberglass and resin.

-And it's currently got a layer of has a layer of cling film around it, and it's inside a mold that is made out of a simple plywood box that's been filled with sand crete.
+And it's currently got a layer of, has a layer of cling film around it, and it's inside a mold that is made out of a simple plywood box that's been filled with sand crete.

 There's a cutout here within the mold so that we can have a fair representation of the shape.

-And the sleeve is a lot to allow the uh to hold this, it's a control sleeve, and these sticks here are placekeepers that will be in lieu of some other wood that will be cut to help adjust the sleeve for squeeze tension because it should squeeze the foil adequately to resist water pressure against the foil.
+And these sticks here are placekeepers that will be in lieu of some other wood that will be cut to help adjust the sleeve for squeeze tension because it should squeeze the foil adequately to resist water pressure against the foil.

 And we have a number of them that cast.